alexholcombe/twoWords/Honours_HowToRun.md

 After you click Run (the green man at top of Psychopy), a few dialog boxes will pop up.
 If you accept all the default values in those boxes, the experiment will begin.

-Its basic design is 2 (words flipped or no) x 2 (respond first right/left) x 5 (serial position cued).
+Its factorial design is 2 (words flipped or no) x 2 (respond first right/left) x 5 (serial position cued).

 The dependent variables spit out (when all the trials are completed, or when you hit ESC to abort early) are: